First it was gluten-free, then it was Paleo, and now it’s all about that keto life. Haven’t heard of it yet?

-We’re still getting our feet wet when it comes to this trendy way of eating, so we asked Mark Sisson, keto and health expert behind Mark’s Daily Apple, bestselling author of The Primal Blueprint, and founder of Primal Kitchen, to be our featured foodie this week.
-He's sharing 10 of his favorite keto recipes and why he thinks eating a
+We’re still getting our feet wet when it comes to this trendy way of eating, so we asked Mark Sisson — the keto and health expert behind Mark’s Daily Apple, bestselling author of “The Primal Blueprint,” and founder of Primal Kitchen — to be our featured foodie for this article.

 Sisson shares a few more benefits of the keto diet: